airslate-ops/github-org-action-rotate-aws-secrets/README.md

 #### AWS_ACCESS_KEY_ID
 - Required: ***True***
 - Description: Access Key ID to authenticate with AWS.
 You can use `${{secrets.ACCESS_KEY_ID}}`
+- Should be in organization secrets

 #### AWS_SECRET_ACCESS_KEY
 - Required: ***True***
 - Description: Secret Access Key ID to authenticate with AWS.
 You can use `${{secrets.SECRET_ACCESS_KEY_ID}}`
+- Should be in organization secrets

 #### AWS_SESSION_TOKEN
 - Required: ***False***
 - Description: Session Token for the current AWS session.
 Only required if you assume a role first.
+- Should be in organization secrets

 #### IAM_USERNAME
 - Required: ***False***
 - Description: Name of IAM user being rotated, if not set the username which is used in the AWS credentials is used
+- Can be in repository secrets or in organization secrets or plaintext

 #### PERSONAL_ACCESS_TOKEN
 - Required: ***True***
 - Description: Github Token with **Repo Admin** access of the target repo.
 As of 4/16/2020 `${{github.token}}` does not have permission to query the Secrets API.
 The existing env var GITHUB_TOKEN which is added automatically to all runs does not have the access secrets.
+- Can be in repository secrets or in organization secrets

 #### OWNER_ORGANIZATION
 - Required: ***True***